Screen Reader Testing for Developers: A Practical Getting Started Guide

 aria-describedby. - Do grouped fields have group labels?
 Radio buttons should be in a

-with a. - Do custom controls work?
+<fieldset>with a<legend>. - Do custom controls work?
 Test that custom dropdowns, date pickers, and other custom components can be operated and announce their state correctly.

 Step 6: Test dynamic content